If you’re thinking about starting karate

-If you are thinking about starting karate, you’ll probably have lots of questions.
-We will try to answer some of the most common ones here.
+Then you’ll probably have lots of questions.
+We’ve tried to answer some of the more common ones here…

-Whichever class you choose, you don’t need any special clothing to start with, however, karate suits can be purchased for £35/£45 from your instructor.
+Whichever class you choose, you don’t need any special clothing to start with, eg. comfortable clothing that will allow free-movement.
+Karate suits can be purchased for around £35/£45 from your instructor.

 After three lessons, if you wish to continue, you will need to join The Japan Karate Association in England, the karate association our club belongs to, at a cost of £25 per annum.

 I graded before, can I wear my belt?We don’t want to take your belt away from you.
 Karate is one of the most popular martial arts, and with Shotokan being the most widely practised styles of karate, you’ll never be far from a dojo wherever you are in the world.
 That said, it stands to reason that there will be differences between associations, schools, and even among Shotokan itself.
 Once you have been training with us for a little while we can discuss how best to move forward.

 Is the first lesson free?We don’t offer free lessons but our rates are very competitive for the teaching that we offer.
 You can PAYG until you feel sure you’d like to switch to our monthly payment scheme.

 Do I have to be fit to start?Not necessarily, although it will certainly help.
 Karate can be a strenuous and demanding activity, but we understand that everybody is different, so will help you to build up your fitness levels gradually.
 Aiming to get fit before starting is counter-productive; better to just go to the first lesson possible.
 If you have any health concerns, it’s best to consult your doctor before starting.